 Having spent time digging into musical styles, she chose to work on her own truth with the first installment of her follow-up trilogy which began in 2023 with Our Roots Run Deep.
 The album was nominated for the 2024 Polaris Prize and took home the Juno Award for Best Vocal Jazz album, and the 2024 Félix, an award specific to Quebec, for Jazz Album of the Year.

-Now she continues her personal exploration with My World is the Sun.
-It weaves jazz, soul and blues as she explores spiritual freedom.
-It’s the kind of album meant to be heard all the way through.
-The instrumentation is stripped back, leaving room for velvety, often mulit-tracked vocals to do the storytelling.
+My World is the Sun is the kind of album meant to be heard all the way through.
+The instrumentation is stripped back, leaving room for the velvety, often multi-tracked vocals to tell the story.